Category Theory at Chartboost

 //Before

-sealed abstract class RevenueProcessor[E <: Endpoint: EndpointSettings, F[_]: Applicative[?[_]]]
+sealed abstract class RevenueProcessor[E <: Endpoint: EndpointSettings, F[_]: Applicative[?[_]]]//After

 sealed abstract class RevenueProcessor[E <: Endpoint: EndpointSettings, F[_]: ApplicativeError[?[_], Throwable]]